marvinobig/cv-builder/README.md

 # CV Builder

-This application is a CV website that allows users to build a CV/resume from the ground up.
+This application is a CV web app that allows users to build a CV/resume from the ground up.

 ## Features

 - Create CVs from the ground up.
-- Edit you CVs.
 - Print your CVs.
-- Form validation.

 ## Languages/Tools used:

 - React
-- CSS modules
+- React Router
 - Webpack
 - Visual Studio Code
 - Firefox Dev Tools